 INTERIOR DESIGN PRINCIPLES

-For the realization of an interior design project, whether from scratch or it is a modification or remodeling of space, the designer has some theoretical tools that will help him in the conceptualization and development of his ideas.
+For the realization of an interior design project, be it from scratch or a modification or remodeling of space, the designer has some theoretical tools that will help him in conceptualization and development of his ideas.
 These theoretical concepts can be present from color, texture to the arrangement of furniture and accessories, for the design of the floor, walls, etc.

 These design principles are balance, rhythm, proportion, scale, harmony, and unity.

 Visual balance in a room is called balance.
 Gives a sense of rest and a feeling of completion.
 A balanced room gives consideration to the placement of objects based on their visual weight.
 Line elements, shape, color and texture help determine an object’s visual weight, which is how much space it appears to take up.
 Balance also refers to how and where elements (line, shape, color, and texture) are placed within a room.
 To maintain balance, you should try to distribute the elements throughout the room.

 - The Formal balance, often called symmetrical balance, creates a mirror image effect.

 - The casual balance uses different objects of the same visual weight to create balance in a room.
 It is more subtle and spontaneous and gives a more warm and casual feeling.